 Contact the Community Services Bureau at 973-627-4900 ext.
-2, or email Community Services Bureau and request a free child safety seat inspection.
+2, or by email at firstname.lastname@example.org, and request a free child safety seat inspection.
 Inspections are currently conducted only by appointment.
+Night and weekend appointments are available depending on the schedule of the certified officers.
 All inspections are conducted by members of our department who are certified child passenger safety technicians.

 New Jersey's child restraint law is the toughest such law in the nation.
 Anyone found not to be in compliance with this law's requirements will be subject to a summons, with a fine anywhere between $10.00 and $25.00 for each child who is not properly restrained.